 Yippee-ki-yay, Cineworlders.
-The perennial action masterpiece Die Hard returns to Cineworld screens this December, once again promising to engulf fans in a blizzard of violent action and razor-sharp humour.
+The perennial action masterpiece Die Hard returns to Cineworld screens this December, screening for just £5 as part of our Christmas Movie Season and once again promising to engulf fans in a blizzard of violent action and razor-sharp humour.

 The story (as if it needs raking over again) involves Bruce Willis' tough New York cop John McClane on a festive visit to Los Angeles.
 He's in town to attend his estranged wife's Christmas party, but he finds it rudely interrupted by the arrival of ruthless German terrorists.
 Their leader, the charismatic and commanding Hans Gruber (the late Alan Rickman), has devised a diabolical plan to hack the building's vault and abscond with the ultimate festive gift.